QEDK/configparser-rs/README.md

 - Support for `ini::load()` will be dropped in the next major releaser per SemVer (i.e. 1.0.0)
   - It will be replaced with a macro for a similar functionality.
   - It has been marked as deprecated.
-- More functions for `Ini` struct, such as reading from a string, insertion and deletion.
+- More functions for the `Ini` struct, such as insertion and deletion.
 - Support for comments